 Your opportunity to make a difference in the lives of others awaits you at UW Health.
 Every day, patients from near and far come to UW Health for world-class health care that enhances their quality of life.

-We’re an integrated academic health system that is home to the No. 1 hospital in Wisconsin (for the 12th year in a row) as ranked by U.S. News & World Report.
-We’re made up of nine hospitals and more than 90 clinics across Wisconsin and north central Illinois.
+UW Health is an integrated academic health system that is home to the No. 1 hospital in Wisconsin (for the 12th year in a row) as ranked by U.S. News & World Report.
+We’re made up of six main hospitals, one JOA partner hospital in Madison and two hospitals located within the main hospital in Illinois.
+We also have more than 90 clinics across Wisconsin and northern Illinois.

 UW Health cares for more than 775,000 patients each year and employs more than 22,000 people — one of the region’s largest employers.
 Many of our 1,800 physicians are faculty members at the University of Wisconsin School of Medicine and Public Health, one of the nation’s highly regarded medical schools.